YashPatil0105/Csv_To_Json_Converter/README.md

 # CSV to JSON Converter API

-A Node.js REST API that reads a CSV file, converts it into nested JSON objects using dot notation, imports the data into PostgreSQL in batches, and computes age distribution analytics.
+A Node.js REST API that reads a CSV file, converts it into nested JSON objects using dot notation, exports the data into PostgresDB in batches, and computes age distribution analytics.

 ---